freenet/freenet-core/docs/src/architecture/transport.md

 ### Scenario 1: Both Peers Behind NAT

-From Peer A's perspective (applicable to Peer B due to protocol symmetry):
+From Peer A's perspective (also applicable to Peer B as protocol is symmetric):

-1. **Initial Knowledge**: Each peer must know the other's IP, port, and public key.
+1. **Initial Knowledge**: Each peer must know the other's IP, port, and RSA public key.
 2. **Key Generation**: Peer A generates a random AES128GCM symmetric key, termed `outbound_symmetric_key`.
 3. **Outbound Hello Message**: Peer A encrypts `outbound_symmetric_key` and a u16 protocol version